 The primary sources of revenues for the Organization are grants and contributions provided through various funding agencies.
 Continued operations are dependent upon the renewal of grants and contributions from current funding sources as well as obtaining new funding.
-In 2021, the Organization had four significant grantors that accounted for approximately 70% of total revenue.
-Those same grantors accounted for approximately 98% of outstanding grants receivable at December 31, 2021.
+In 2021, the Organization had two major grantors that accounted for approximately 42% of total revenue.